 COMMITTEE MEMBERS AND ATTENDANCE AT MEETINGS

-The committee comprises five suitably skilled and experienced members appointed by the Board, the majority of which appointees are, as recommended in King IV, not involved in the day-to-day management of Remgro’s business or have been so involved at any time during the previous three financial years, as set out in the table below.
-The chairman of the committee is Mr Murphy Morobe, an independent, non-executive director.
+The committee comprises five suitably skilled and experienced members appointed by the Board, the majority of whom are, as recommended in King IV, neither involved in the day-to-day management of Remgro’s business or been so involved at any time during the previous four financial years.
+The members of the committee for the period under review are set out in the table below.
+The chairman of the committee is Mr Murphy Morobe, an independent non-executive director.
 In terms of the committee’s charter, at least two meetings should be held during each financial year.

 |Committee member*||Number of